Dobby233Liu/ps_xmplay/README.md

   XMPLAY_ENABLE_FIXES in xmplay.c to fix it, which also enables support for the finer portamento adjusting commands.
 - Not all commands are implemented.
 XMPLAY_ENABLE_FIXES mode implements some more.
+- Note-mapped sample setup for instruments is unimplemented, relevant samples are stripped at build time.
 - If a non-looping track doesn't stop properly, the driver will not try to stop it by itself.